MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 ms.custom: ""
 ---

-# Security: Configure SSL for R Server's Operationalization (HTTPS)
+# Security: Configure SSL/TLS for R Server Operationalization (HTTPS)

->For security reasons, we strongly recommend that HTTPS be enabled in **all production environments.**  Since we cannot ship certificates for you, HTTPS protocols are disabled by default.
+>For security reasons, we strongly recommend that SSL/TLS 1.2 be enabled in **all production environments.**  Since we cannot ship certificates for you, HTTPS protocols are disabled by default.

-You can use HTTPS within a connection encrypted by TLS 1.2 and/or SSL.
-To enable HTTPS, you'll need some or all of these certificates.
+You can use HTTPS within a connection encrypted by SSL/TLS 1.2.
+To enable SSL/TLS, you'll need some or all of these certificates.

 |HTTPS Certificates|Description|Web Node|Compute Node|
 |------------------------------------|------------------------------------------------------------------------|--------------|---------------|